Triskaidekaphobia: Notes

 The main reason for this was stated to be to increase the number of car sales in the second half of the year.
 Even though 70% of new cars are bought during the first four months of the year, some consumers believe that the calendar year of registration does not accurately reflect the real age of a new car, since cars bought in January will most likely have been manufactured the previous year, while those bought later in the year will be actually made in the same year.

-Tuesday is generally unlucky in Greece for the fall of Byzantium Tues 29th May 1453.
-In Spanish-speaking countries, there is a proverb: En martes no te cases, ni te embarques 'On Tuesday, do not get married or set sail'.